VedantKejariwal/jade/HOWTO.md

 If you're reading this message, then you've likely already completed the first step of downloading or cloning the repository from GitHub.
 With that, you should have all the files needed to get things started.

 The only requirement is to make sure you have some version of Python 3 installed on your system in order to run the server.
+At time of writing, Python 3.13 is currently not supported with this program due to compatibility issues.

 ### Starting The Server
 First things first: run the server.py python file.
 You can do this through a terminal (seen below) or pressing 'Run' in certain code editors and IDEs, such as Spyder or Visual Studio.
 From there, you'll be prompted to make two selections: